 Peterhof, Tsarkoye Selo, Pavlovsk, Gatchina and Oranienbaum.
 Or maybe,

 discover Yelagin Palace, set on its own wooded Yelagin Island.

-As the season progresses (October-November) the fresh north-western wind blows and the temperature drops; so plan for this by packing a warm jacket or coat and a scarf.
+If you are travelling to St. Petersburg in autumn, you should bring clothes you can layer - sweaters, a jacket, and perhaps a lightweight raincoat or an umbrella.
+Also, as the season progresses, the fresh north-western wind blows, and the temperature drops, so plan for this by packing a warm jacket or coat and a scarf.
 Warmer footwear will make your strolls along the Neva River and through the picturesque suburban parks enjoyable.

 Generally, think comfortable boots for walking, plus jeans and a fleece jacket for during the day.
-In the evenings, if you want to dress up, then women should take tights or pantyhose to wear under their skirts and men will probably require a suit jacket.
+In the evenings, if you want to dress up, then women should take tights or pantyhose to wear under their skirts, and men will probably require a suit jacket.
 You should also pack gloves and a hat if you come in November.

 If you don't want to feel like you are following the crowd, autumn in St Petersburg can be a good time to enjoy the city's world famous attractions, see the famous Russian ballet, or try a romantic Russian cruise on the Neva River in peace.